 - Join the CMS mailing list or participate on our developer forums.
 You can share your ideas for how to improve Joomla.
 We are always open to suggestions, although we're likely to be skeptical of large-scale suggestions without some code to back it up.

-- Join any of the CMS Production Working Groups and bring your personal expertise to the Joomla! community.
-More info about the different working groups can be found here.
+- Join any of the Production Teams and bring your personal expertise to the Joomla! community.
+More info about the different teams can be found here.